-Gary Schettl about 8 years ago
+Gary Schettl over 8 years ago

 To the Public Utilities Commission and electric utility...
 Please consider that electricity is the only form of "clean" energy, (potentially).
 Penalizing electric utility customers who are generating clean electricity via solar or wind power ultimately slows the necessary shift toward clean energy, sometimes state wide.
 Generating clean energy is critical to keeping the earth hospitable for humans.
 Promoting clean energy is the best way to curtail or reverse the upward trend in destructive billion dollar weather events that are rooted in carbon intensive power generation.